LittleGreenViper/NACC/README.md

 ## Basic Operation

 > NOTE: As of version 5.4.0, there is now a widget available.
-This can be configured to display the latest keytga, medallion, text report, or all of the above.
+This can be configured to display the latest keytag, medallion, text report, or all of the above.

 ### The Initial ("My Cleantime") Screen